presbrey/go-multiproxy/README.md

 - `CookieTimeout`: Duration for which cookies are valid

 - `DefaultUserAgent`: Default User-Agent string to use if not specified in `ProxyUserAgents`

-- `RateLimit`: Duration for rate limiting requests to a specific proxy

 - `RetryAttempts`: Number of times to retry a failed request
 - `RetryDelay`: Delay between retry attempts